colejv/colejv.github.io/fuzzing_about/how_long_to_fuzz.md

 have been sufficiently fuzzed prior to a release.

 The simple approach of fuzzing after feature-complete, typically within the validation phase, applies to the traditional waterfall or spiral development methodology.
 However, what about fuzzing in an Agile or a DevOps development model?
-We will discuss this in the next section.